 - Decreased movement of your big toe or foot

 - Difficulty finding shoes that fit properly because of a bunion

 There are many theories about how bunions develop, but the exact cause is unknown.
 Factors likely include:

 - Inherited foot type

-Experts disagree on whether tight, high-heeled or too-narrow shoes cause bunions or whether footwear simply contributes to bunion development.
+Experts disagree on whether tight, high-heeled or too-narrow shoes cause bunions or whether footwear simply contributes to the development of bunions.